 If you're looking for a replacement for whole nuts, consider larger substitutes, like raisins, cranberries or chocolate chips.
 They'll help to maintain the bulk that the nuts were contributing to the recipe.

-Can I Just Leave The Nuts Out?
+Can I Leave the Nuts Out?